rektosauruz/currencyhandler/README.md

-///// This section is for development ///// script checks the internet connection and returns an echo [] script checks for api.list and if not present creates one []
+///// This section is for development /////

+- [X]  script checks the internet connection and returns an echo []---
+- [X]  script checks for api.list and if not present creates one []---
+- [ ]  add if there is a database file and make it default if there is none present orrprevious